In this article:

 In your effort to lower your car insurance premiums, be careful not to strip down your coverage too far.
 Make sure your car insurance meets the minimum coverage requirements for your state, as well as any specific needs you may have, such as lender requirements if your car is financed.
 If you're leasing a car, it could be a good idea to get gap coverage, which pays the difference between the value of the car and the amount you owe on your lease in the event the car is stolen or totaled in an accident.

 No matter how much you're currently paying for car insurance, reviewing your insurance every year could help you identify ways to save.
-By carefully assessing your needs and budget, and taking some time to comparison shop, you can cut your car insurance costs and put more money in your pocket.
+By carefully assessing your needs and budget, and taking some time to compare auto insurance offers through Experian, you can cut your car insurance costs and put more money in your pocket.